Skip to main content

 The Support Payment Clearinghouse

 Rather than having one spouse send checks directly to the other, Arizona routes most maintenance and child support payments through a central clearinghouse.
-The court orders that payments be made to the support payment clearinghouse, which then forwards the funds to the person entitled to receive them.
+When maintenance is ordered, the court directs payments to the support payment clearinghouse.
+The clearinghouse then forwards the funds to the person entitled to receive them.
 The parties can agree to a different arrangement, but the clearinghouse is the default.

 The court shall order that maintenance or support payments be made to the support payment clearinghouse for remittance to the person entitled to receive the payments unless the parties agree otherwise.